Where will the recruits be tested for the Physical Fitness Assessment (PFA) and what steps are taken to ensure the recruits' safety?

 If your recruit is moved to the FIT division, then your recruit will call and let you know that s/he will not have PIR as scheduled and not to come, but don't cancel your plans immediately.
 (See the info below.)
 The RDCs will work with him/her and s/he will be given an opportunity to retest for the run every other day (MWF) when those days do not fall on a holiday if there are other divisions training.
 (When there is a holiday on a Monday, then the run/PFA is on Tuesday and Thursday instead.)
 The RDCs or other recruits or Sailors may even run alongside the recruit to encourage him/her so that s/he will pass.
 Another Sailor or RDC may run in front of the recruit in order to set the pace for the recruit; this is called "chasing the rabbit."
 Those who are retesting for the swim are given several opportunities each weekday (M-F) when those days do not fall on a holiday if there are other divisions training.
 Some recruits are able to pass the Official PFA and still have PIR on time, so do not cancel your plans immediately.
 (You may want to join the group, fit program.)

 If a recruit fails only a part of the PFA, does s/he have to redo the entire PFA?
 Yes, the recruit will be retested over all parts of the PFA, but they will only focus on the part that was failed while in FIT since if the recruit passed the other parts, s/he should be able to do it again.
 The PFA consists of push ups, curl ups, a 1.5 mile run, and a swim test composed of two modules.
 Module one is composed of three separate events, a deep water jump from a raised platform using correct form, a 50-yard swim (using any stroke), and a 5-minute prone float face down--the recruit can raise his/her head to breathe as needed (turning the head to the side to breathe works best for most), but must continue the prone float while doing so and not end up treading water.
-Floating on the back is now permitted for the prone float according to a recent RDC.
+Floating on the back is now permitted for the prone float as of 2018.
 Either way, the key to passing the prone float is to relax.
 Swimmers who successfully pass module one may continue on to module two and then the man overboard drill.
 Module two consists of coverall inflation.

 Recruits have 10 opportunities to pass the PFA once they are placed in FIT.
 A small percentage of those who are placed in FIT are unable to pass the PFA and end up being separated.
 Most of those in FIT do go on to be US Navy Sailors.